tsedio/tsed/docs/getting-started/migration-from-v5.md

 ::: tip
-To migrate your `CustomGlobalErrorHandlerMiddleware` to create an exception filter, see our [Exception Filter](/docs/exceptions.html#exception-filter) documentation page to know what is the appropriate implementation for your use case.
+To migrate your `CustomGlobalErrorHandlerMiddleware` to create an exception filter, see our [Exception Filter](/docs/exceptions.html#exception-filter) documentation page to know what is the appropriate implementation for your usecase.
 :::

-Exception Filter uses @@Catch@@ decorator to catch a specific instance error.
-For example, if you want to catch an Http exception you have to provide the generic @@Exception@@ class to the decorator as follows:
+Exception Filter uses the @@Catch@@ decorator to catch a specific instance error.
+For example, if you want to catch an Http exception, you have to provide the generic @@Exception@@ class to the decorator as follows:

 <<< @/docs/docs/snippets/exceptions/http-exception-filter.ts